Chapter 5 Reliability

 • We will use the omegaSem() function

 Note that in our specification, we indicate there are two factors.
-We do not tell it (anywhere!) what items belong to what factors (think, subscales).
+We do not tell it what items belong to what factors (think, subscales).
 One test will be to see if the items align with their respective factors.

 Loading required namespace: GPArotation